Demon-sunny/Currency-Converter-Bot/README.md

 # Currency Converter Bot 💱🤖
 A sleek and modern web app that allows users to quickly convert currencies in real-time using live exchange rates.
-The app includes an AI-powered chatbot that guides users through conversions, explains forex terms, and offers currency insights powered by the **Gemini 2.0 Flash API**.
+The app includes an AI-powered chatbot that guides users through conversions, explains forex terms, and offers currency insights.

 ## Features ✨

 -  Real-Time Currency Conversion**: Convert nearly 7 currencies using live exchange rates
 -  Global Coverage**: Supports most major and minor currencies worldwide
--  AI Chatbot Assistant**: Get help, explanations, and insights from the Gemini 2.0 Flash-powered chatbot
+-  AI Chatbot Assistant**: Get help, explanations, and insights from the ai websites.
 -  Conversion History**: Track your past conversions locally
 -  Responsive Design**: Works seamlessly across all devices
 -  Forex Education**: Ask the bot to explain exchange rates, currency trends, and more